Vacation Spotlight: Islesboro, Maine

 We often saw deer right outside our bedroom window!

-During the summer months, the population soars from a year round population of about 550 to a summer population of over 3000.
+During the summer months, the population soars from a year round population of about 550 to a tourist population of over 3000.
 During this time, several seasonal businesses open including the Dark Harbor Shop (a casual cafe and souvenir shop), and the Snack Shack (quick snacks and meals).
-Additionally, year round businesses like the Island Market are available for grocery shopping and prepared snacks.
+Additionally, year-round businesses like the Island Market are available for grocery shopping and prepared snacks.
 A community center featuring a cafe, fitness center, and ongoing events recently opened its’ doors.

 Searching for Sea Glass on one of the town’s public beaches